Second-language acquisition: Sociocultural factors

 From the early days of the discipline, researchers have also acknowledged that social aspects play an important role.
+Social interaction plays a significant role in second-language acquisition, as learners develop language skills through collaboration and communication with others.
 There have been many different approaches to the sociolinguistic study of second-language acquisition.
 Common to each of these approaches, however, is a rejection of language as a purely psychological phenomenon; instead, sociolinguistic research views the social context in which language is learned as essential for a proper understanding of the acquisition process.

 Ellis identifies three types of social structures that affect the acquisition of second languages: sociolinguistic settings, specific social factors, and situational factors.
 Sociolinguistic setting refers to the role of the second language in society, such as whether it is spoken by a majority or a minority of the population, whether its use is widespread or restricted to a few functional roles, or whether the society is predominantly bilingual or monolingual.
 Ellis also includes the distinction of whether the second language is learned in a natural or an educational setting.
 Specific social factors that can affect second-language acquisition include age, gender, social class, and ethnic identity, with ethnic identity being the one that has received most research attention.
 Situational factors are those that vary between each social interaction.
 For example, a learner may use more polite language when talking to someone of higher social status, but more informal language when talking with friends.

 A learner's sense of connection to their in-group, as well as to the community of the target language emphasizes the influence of the sociolinguistic setting, as well as social factors within the second-language acquisition process.
 Social Identity Theory argues that an important factor for second language acquisition is the learner's perceived identity to the community of the language being learned, as well as how the community of the target language perceives the learner.
 Whether or not a learner feels a sense of connection to the community or culture of the target language helps determine their social distance from the target culture.
 A smaller social distance is likely to encourage learners to acquire the second language, as their investment in the learning process is greater.
 Conversely, a greater social distance discourages attempts to acquire the target language.
 However, negative views not only come from the learner, but the community of the target language might feel greater social distance from the learner, limiting the learner's ability to learn the language.
 Whether or not bilingualism is valued by the culture or community of the learner is an important indicator of the motivation to learn a language.